teaching-on-testbeds/eval-online-chi/snippets/intro.md

 ## Open this experiment on Trovi

-At the beginning of your GPU lease time, you will continue with the next step, in which you bring up and configure a VM instance!
+When you are ready to begin, you will continue with the next step, in which you bring up and configure a VM instance!
 To begin this step, open this experiment on Trovi:

 * Use this link: [Online evaluation of ML systems](https://chameleoncloud.org/experiment/share/4e7c43ef-31be-46c5-bb64-4d358608b3b8) on Trovi
 * Then, click “Launch on Chameleon”.
-This will start a new Jupyter server for you, with the experiment materials already in it, including the notebok to bring up the bare metal server.
+This will start a new Jupyter server for you, with the experiment materials already in it, including the notebok to bring up the VM instance.

 :::